m-lab/website/_pages/ndtmetrics.md

 * This value can be computed as `web100_log_entry.snap.SumRTT/web100_log_entry.snap.CountRTT`
 * In this case, it makes sense to exclude results of tests with **10 or fewer round trip time samples**, because there are not enough samples to accurately estimate the RTT.
 This condition is expressed in BigQuery with:`web100_log_entry.snap.CountRTT > 10`

-Given that the NDT server updates the web100 variables `web100_log_entry.snap.MinRTT` and `web100_log_entry.snap.CountRTT` only when it receives an acknowledgement and given that, during client-to-server tests the NDT server receives an ack only during the 3-way-handshake, RTT values are computed only for server-to-client tests.
+Given that the NDT server updates the web100 variables `web100_log_entry.snap.MinRTT` and `web100_log_entry.snap.CountRTT` only when it receives an acknowledgement, and given that during client-to-server tests the NDT server receives an ack only during the 3-way-handshake, RTT values are computed only for server-to-client tests.

 The complete BigQuery example is: